oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/common_workflows/working_with_large_models/README.md

 ## Deploy Shared Node Pool

-Most large models require a large machine to handle inference / finetuning of the model, therefore we reccomend you use a bare-metal shape for the large model.
+Most large models require a large machine to handle inference / finetuning of the model, therefore we recommend you use a bare-metal shape for the large model.

 As a first step, for bare-metal shapes we recommend deploying a shared node pool due to the large recycle times.
 Shared node pools allow us to deploy blueprints onto and off of the node without destroying the node resources.
 To deploy an H100 shared node pool, here is the JSON for the /deployment API: